stoyanovgeorge/customer_churn_prediction/README.md

-# 📊 Customer Churn Prediction with MLflow, Docker, Terraform & FastAPI
+# 📊 Customer Churn Prediction with MLflow, Airflow, Docker, Terraform & FastAPI

 This project tackles customer churn prediction using a **Random Forest classifier** on a real-world telecom dataset from [Maven Analytics on Kaggle](https://www.kaggle.com/datasets/shilongzhuang/telecom-customer-churn-by-maven-analytics).